SD-CSC59866/ministat/README.md

 ### Steps we have taken in order to Optimize ministat

-#### 1) Multi-threading
-#### 2) Micro-optimizations
+#### 1) Micro-optimizations

+- [x] We changed the way AddPoints inserted new data points by using realloc.
+Realloc replaced calloc and memcpy so there's no need to spend time copying the new set of points.

+- [x] We replaced the usage of qsort with a variant of it, an_qsort, for a faster sorting algorithm for the data set.

-- [ ] For the ReadSet function, we use open, read and close to instead fopen, fget and fclose.
-At addition, we use changed the tokenization (using strsep to instead strtok).
+- [x] For the ReadSet function, we use open, read and close to instead fopen, fget and fclose.

-- [ ] For the AddPoints function, we use reaclloc for data points.
-That will be reduce time to copy the new set for points.
+- [x] We use changed the tokenization (using strsep to instead strtok).

+#### 2) Multi-threading

+- [ ] We attempted to create a multi-threaded architecture to split the work of ReadSet across multiple threads but were unsuccessful

+#### Conclusion

+ ministat originally wasn't the most optimized piece of software.
+However, the micro-optimizations we made to ministat were within realistic expectations.